About the Report

 A collaborative effort to gain insight on SAI Performance

-The Global SAI Stocktaking Report (GSR) is a triannual report, which is unique in its perspective in measuring and assessing development and trends in Supreme Audit Institutions (SAIs) across the world.
+The Global SAI Stocktaking Report (GSR) is a triannual report, which is unique in its perspective on measuring and assessing development and trends in Supreme Audit Institutions (SAIs) across the world.
 The report also aims to capture SAI status in light of global developments.
-The results could therefore be used to understand current preconditions for accountability and oversight.
+The results could be used to understand current preconditions for accountability and oversight.

 The objective of the GSR is to better understand SAIs performance and capacities, by providing a snapshot of their practices, ranging from institutional set up, through to audit practices to efforts in creating impact through their work.